eterise/eterise/README.md

 Welcome to my profile 👋
-I am a novice developer!
+I am a novice developer of Discord.js & Discord.Py